Table of Contents

 External forces and events drive internal discussion

-Political, social, and climate occurrences that impact business operations, objectives, and plans naturally demand attention and a need for discussion.
+Political, social, and climate events that affect business operations, objectives, and plans naturally demand attention and discussion.
 Think about how the impact of global trade agreements, relationships, supply chains, facility closures and damage, and transportation disruptions requires cross-functional solution development.
 Each of these, in turn, creates an opportunity for employees to engage in conversations regarding why things happened, who is or might be responsible, and who or how to respond.
 With the door open for legitimate operational discussions, political opinions can easily seep into those.
 It is, therefore, sometimes unavoidable and requires active oversight and guidance by leadership and management.

 Teamwork and collaboration are negatively impacted

 Workplace political polarization creates barriers to collaborative behaviors, driving unnecessary wedges between colleagues.
-It reduces collaboration, communications, and civility and attempts to understand and integrate opposing positions on otherwise inert topics.
-Personal feelings about coworkers can erode when their political beliefs are exposed, as more people experience negative perceptions when thinking about supporters of the opposing political party.
+It reduces collaboration, communications, and civility, and attempts to understand and integrate opposing positions on otherwise inert topics.
+Personal feelings about coworkers can erode when their political beliefs are exposed, as more people hold negative perceptions of supporters of the opposing political party.

 Freedom of speech is not guaranteed at private employers

 Despite what may be a commonly held belief, legal authorities and court precedents suggest that freedom of speech generally does not apply to private citizens in the workplaces of private employers.
-With notable exceptions for public employees working in governmental organizations, employees in the private sector can be held accountable for making statements that are disallowed by company policy.
+With notable exceptions for public employees working in government organizations, employees in the private sector can be held accountable for making statements that violate company policy.
 Making what the company considers politically charged remarks or those that run counter to its core values and public positions can result in negative employment decisions, including termination of employment.

 Employers are generally allowed to regulate political discussions in the workplace and can implement reasonable restrictions during work hours.
 Notable exceptions include statements or charges related to legally protected topics such as employment discrimination, union-related, whistleblower, and retaliation laws.
 A few states also have laws that protect political discussions in the workplace.